semiloker/areole/docs/PERFORMANCE.md

 - Numbers from real Pentium II hardware, or from 86Box.
 Every figure for that tier in `docs/roadmap/hardware-tiers.md` is derived and labelled as such.
 - A comparison against Nuklear, LVGL and Direct2D.
 GDI, Clay and microui are done.
+- Outline text on the Pentium II tier.
+The figures above are reference-machine only.
 - Cold start and binary size as gated numbers rather than one-off measurements.